microsoft/azureml-ops-accelerator/index.md

 This repo hence aims to present a documented approach that enables you to go from zero to a reference baseline implementation drawing on our delivery experience with actual customers.
 To achieve this, we aim to bring together the plethora of documentation, architecture design guides, IaaC and code artefacts across the Microsoft open source references in a cohesive manner that can be used to accelerate a scoped implementation project.

+# A key caveat
-**A key caveat:** ML Ops by its very nature has many different alternatives to implementation across all aspects, particularly around the definition and implementation an operating model that takes into account the nuances of your own organisational structures, roles and processes and is fit for purpose.
+ML Ops by its very nature has many different alternatives to implementation across all aspects, particularly around the definition and implementation an operating model that takes into account the nuances of your own organisational structures, roles and processes and is fit for purpose.
 Hence the accelerator aims to offer guidance and reusable references that can be adapted with minimal refactoring to address a wide range of common scenarios, rather than be highly prescriptive and limit its reach.